waynemunro/document-generation-solution-accelerator/README.md

 To deploy this solution accelerator, ensure you have access to an [Azure subscription](https://azure.microsoft.com/free/) with the necessary permissions to create **resource groups and resources**.
 Follow the steps in  [Azure Account Set Up](./docs/AzureAccountSetUp.md)

-Check the [Azure Products by Region](https://azure.microsoft.com/en-us/explore/global-infrastructure/products-by-region/?products=all&regions=all) page and select a **region** where the following services are available:
+Check the [Azure Products by Region](https://azure.microsoft.com/en-us/explore/global-infrastructure/products-by-region/table) page and select a **region** where the following services are available:

-- Azure AI Foundry
 - Azure OpenAI Service
 - Azure AI Search
-- Embedding Model Capacity
-- GPT Model Capacity
 - [Azure Semantic Search](./docs/AzureSemanticSearchRegion.md)

 Here are some example regions where the services are available: East US, East US2, Australia East, UK South, France Central.